 Our Student Financial Support Team have put together the following guidance to raise awareness of responsible gambling, with tips on what you can do to protect yourself, and assistance if you feel that you're in need of additional support.

-The Gambling Commission regulates the gambling industry and ensures that operators provide responsible gambling; their website has some useful information on gambling and how to keep safe: 10 ways to keep safe when gambling.
+The Gambling Commission regulates the gambling industry and ensures that operators provide responsible gambling; their website has some useful information on gambling and how to keep safe when gambling.